matrix8967/alex-morris-dev-mirror/exp.md

 * Planning and building our Enterprise grade Network for our future office.
 * Creating Ansible Playbooks to remediate issues with some unwieldy parts of our infrastructure.
 * Setup Keybase's SSH Key Chatbot to roll certs in  a faster, easier, and more secure way.
-* Over all making more `effective` use of my time instead of measuring an illusion of productivity.
+* Over all making more `effective` use of my time instead of measuring `productivity.`

 Here are a few personal projects I'm working on to better myself, my work, and my community: